KhronosGroup/Vulkan-Guide/chapters/extensions/VK_KHR_sampler_ycbcr_conversion.md

 ## combinedImageSamplerDescriptorCount

-An important value to montior is the `combinedImageSamplerDescriptorCount` which describes how many descriptor an implementation uses for each multi-planar format.
+An important value to monitor is the `combinedImageSamplerDescriptorCount` which describes how many descriptor an implementation uses for each multi-planar format.
 This means for `VK_FORMAT_G8_B8_R8_3PLANE_420_UNORM` an implementation can use 1, 2, or 3 descriptors for each combined image sampler used.

 All descriptors in a binding use the same maximum `combinedImageSamplerDescriptorCount` descriptors to allow implementations to use a uniform stride for dynamic indexing of the descriptors in the binding.